 Figure 1-14 shows the operating mode transition diagram and Figure 1-15 shows the system control registers.
 Either the single-clock or the dual-clock mode can be selected by an option during reset.
-87PH40A/M40A is fixed on the single-clock mode after reset releace (when using the dual-clock mode, turn on the oscillation circuits for the low-frequency clocks at the beginning of program).

 (1) Single-clock mode

 Only the oscillation circuit for the high-frequency clock is used, and P21 (XTIN) and P22 (XTOUT) pins are used as input/output ports.
 In the single-clock mode, the machine cycle time is 4/fc [s] (0.5 μ s at fc = 8 MHz).